thompsnm/goSensei/README.md

 ## Roadmap Voting

-Feel free to [leave a +1 reaction](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments) on the issues you would most like us to address.
+Please [leave a +1 reaction](https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments) on any of [the issues](https://github.com/thompsnm/goSensei/issues) you would most like us to address.
 New feature development will be prioritized based on this voting system.

 ## Building